ganapatihegde27/HostelManagementSystem/README.md

 # HostelManagementSystem

-How to run:
+## Installation

-Create a virtual environment in python and install the dependencies Run the MySQL server on localhost:3306
+Create a virtual environment in python and install the dependencies

+Run the MySQL server on localhost:3306

-Create a database called db on the server
+Create a database called 'db' on the MySQL server

 Run the following commands on the terminal
 ```bash